 Clinical development is a lengthy and expensive process with an uncertain outcome, and results of earlier studies and trials may not be predictive of future trial results.
-Failure can occur at any stage of clinical development.
+Failure can occur at any stage of clinical development.\

 Clinical development is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
 For example, we announced in April 2019 that the Phase 3 TAPPAS trial evaluating TRC105 in combination with Votrient (pazopanib) in patients with advanced or metastatic angiosarcoma was terminated for futility based on the recommendation of the Independent Data Monitoring Committee (IDMC) following its review of interim unblinded safety and efficacy data from more than 120 patients enrolled in the trial at the time of the analysis.
-Given these data, we will terminate further enrollment in trials of TRC105 in oncology.
+Given these data, we terminated further enrollment in trials of TRC105 in oncology and are working with investigators to appropriately conclude the clinical studies in a manner consistent with the best interest of patients.
 It is possible that the failure of TRC105 to show efficacy in late-stage oncology clinical trials makes it less likely that it will be effective in wet AMD due to the same mechanism of action and strategy to combine it with VEGF inhibitors.
 In addition, favorable results of preclinical studies and early clinical trials of product candidates may not be predictive of the results of subsequent clinical trials.